slobentanzer/causality_perspective_2023/manuscript.md

 To generate interventional or even counterfactual inferences from observational data is a major challenge, if not impossible, depending on the characteristics of the system under study [@doi:10.1214/09-SS057].

 There are approaches to delineate interventional inference from observational data, such as the ‘natural experiments’ framework [@doi:10.1080/01621459.1996.10476902;@isbn:9781400880874].
-However, these approaches are by their nature even more data-hungry than when using interventional data, as they necessarily discard information that is not relevant to the intervention.
+However, these approaches are by their nature even more data-hungry than when using interventional data, as they often do not use the full breadth of the dataset [@doi:10.1016/j.jeconom.2007.05.001].
 Therefore, in biomedical research, there has been a push towards generating large-scale interventional data, for instance through the use of CRISPR/Cas9 screens with single-cell resolution [@doi:10.1016/j.cell.2016.11.038].
 Current developments of CR in the biomedical field thus mostly focus on these types of data.